• Skip to primary navigation

 • Email

 Being a highly sensitive mom can make everyday parenting extra overwhelming.
-Certain stimuli that most people are able to brush off, like loud sounds and lots of physical touch, can feel like someone is River Dancing on your last good nerve when you're a highly sensitive parent.
+Certain stimuli that most people can brush off, like loud sounds and lots of physical touch, can feel like someone is River Dancing on your last good nerve when you're a highly sensitive parent.

-In today's blog post, I'm going to share 7 helpful self-care tips that have helped transformed my days and helped me to recapture that inner stillness I so desperately need.
+In today's blog post, I'm going to share seven helpful self-care tips that have helped transform my days and helped me to recapture that inner stillness I so desperately need.

 Transformational self-care tips for highly sensitive moms